What are Micro-Frontends, and why is everyone talking about them (again)?

 Micro-Frontend vs. Microservices

+Microservices are currently a topic mainly in the backend.
 If we transfer the approach to the frontend, it becomes Micro-Frontends.

 Each module of the Micro-Frontend architecture is managed holistically by a cross-functional team, from the database to the user interface.

 One of the key technologies that enable micro-frontends is module federation, which facilitates the integration of these independent modules both at build-time and runtime.
 Module federation allows web components to be loaded on-demand, reducing initial page load times and enhancing the overall user experience.
 This runtime integration is particularly beneficial for larger applications with complex feature sets, as it enables the selective loading of modules only when needed, reducing unnecessary overhead.
-However, achieving seamless end-to-end integration and ensuring a smooth user experience across different modules can be a complex task.
+However, achieving seamless end-to-end integration and ensuring a smooth user experience across different modules can be complex.

 Benefits of Micro-Frontends

-• Flexibility: in a Micro-Frontend architecture, you can just select the best tool for the job.
+• Flexibility: in a Micro-Frontend architecture, you can select the best tool for the job.
 Since the modules work independently of each other, they can be implemented by different teams in JavaScript, Go, etc., in parallel, reducing dependencies.

 • Develop and update: individual user interface components independently, thanks to well-defined APIs, routing, HTML, and client-side web app development, which can lead to faster development cycles and greater flexibility in adapting to changing requirements, all of which will enhance the user experience.

-The biggest disadvantage of a Micro-Frontend architecture is that it isn’t suitable for every project — due to the greater operating expense and increased complexity (infrastructure, communication, etc.), the approach is not worthwhile for smaller projects
+The biggest disadvantage of a Micro-Frontend architecture is that it isn’t suitable for every project — due to the greater operating expense and increased complexity (infrastructure, communication, etc.), the approach is not worthwhile for smaller projects.

 Let’s talk about how we can use digital to transform your business.